 UX Design That Caters to Audiences’ Mental Models

 We created an HTML-based site to host The Legal Aid Society’s digital annual report.
 The main question that guided our design was, “how would a user flow through this information?”
 Since the annual report was a multi-page experience, we knew a user wouldn’t be going through it in a linear fashion, as one does when reading a static annual report, from beginning to end.
 Even so, we wanted to make sure that we kept users’ mental models front and center when designing this annual report so that they would still be able to progress through the content from page to page, in a logical, even if not linear, manner.

 We also enhanced readability through user interface elements.
 For example, the annual report included letters from executive staff, but instead of just presenting them in a static format, we loaded them in elements that slid out from the side of the report.
 This created the experience of reading a letter on the screen for the user rather than simply reading it in-line on a page.

-Since we previously worked with The Legal Aid Society on their website and on multiple annual reports, we already had a design system in place.
+Since we previously worked with The Legal Aid Society to design the nonprofit law firm’s branding and website, as well as multiple annual report designs, we already had a design system in place.
 To keep brand continuity intact, we drew on the same design elements, including typography, photo treatment and color palettes.

 For typography, we used type overlaid on photos with a box, picking up on design cues from the main site.
 Additionally, we used bolder and larger numbers for statistics to immediately draw the reader’s attention to them, a design practice we implemented both on the main site and in previous annual reports for The Legal Aid Society.